Centralia High School (Centralia, Washington)

-Centralia High School is a public high school located in Centralia, Washington.
-Centralia High School is a part of the Centralia School District and remains as the only high school in the district.
+Centralia High School is a public high school located in the unincorporated Ford's Prairie neighborhood of Centralia, Washington.
+Centralia High School (CHS) is a part of the Centralia School District and is the only high school in the district.

 The school opened in 1909 as a regular 9th-12 public high school.
-In 2017, Centralia passed a $74m bond that allowed the complete remodelozation of CHS. the original high school was torn down and the new facility was finished during the fall of 2020.
+In 2017, Centralia passed a $74 million bond to renovate and modernize the CHS.
+The original high school was torn down and the new facility was finished during the fall of 2020.